 - Data availability influenced the scope of analysis, which may have impacted the overall findings.
-Better data will support better analysis and, in turn, better natural asset management and more fully informed financial and asset management decision-making. - replenishing drinking water sources, pollution removal, recreation, and human health benefits.
+Better data will support better analysis and, in turn, better natural asset management - and more fully informed financial and asset management decision-making. - incorporated, beyond the stormwater and flood mitigation services that were studied, to other services such as replenishing drinking water sources, pollution removal, recreation, and human health benefits.